ryangray/quickfont/README.md

 box.
 You can type for multiple lines as well as use the delete key to backspace.
 Then press `STOP` (`symbol shift` + `a`) to quit and return to the view mode.
 You can access the extended mode characters here with the one-key extended mode as well.

-The keys in edit mode are:
+The keys in test mode are:

     Key            Function

     Shift+2        Toggle caps lock
     Shift+0        Backspace delete
-    SymbolShift+a  Exit test mode and return to view mode Shift+Symbol   Enter a one-keypress extended mode to get the characters Shift      [ ] ~| \ { } and copyright by then pressing y u a s d f g or p
+    Shift+9        Enter a one-keypress block graphics character mode Shift+Symbol   Enter a one-keypress extended mode to get the characters:
+          Shift      [ ] ~| \ { } and copyright by then pressing y u a s d f g or p SymbolShift+a  Exit test mode and return to view mode

 ## Loading

-Pressing `shift`+`7` in view mode lets you load a font from tape previously saved as a code block by this program or manually.
+Pressing `shift`+`4` in view mode lets you load a font from tape previously saved as a code block by this program or manually.
 It should be a code block of 768 bytes, but it doesn't have to be from the same address as it will be loaded into the address the program is currently using for the user font.